moetouban/redwood/redwood-layout/README.md

-Redwood
+Redwood Layout
 =======

-This artifact includes `Column` and `Row` widget implementations for Android Views, Android Compose UI, and iOS UIKit.
+This artifact includes `Row` and `Column` widget implementations for Android Views, Android Compose UI, and iOS UIKit.

 To being, add the follow entries to your `schema.kt`: